-Alterations to existing mechanical cooling systems shall not decrease economizer capacity unless the system complies with either Section C403.2.6C403.3.5 or C403.35.
-In addition, for existing mechanical cooling systems that do not comply with either Section C403.2.6C403.3.5 or C403.35, including both the individual unit size limits and the total building capacity limits on units without economizer; other alterations shall comply with Table C503.4.
+C503.4.3 Alterations or replacement of existing cooling systems.
+Alterations to, or replacement of, existing mechanical cooling systems shall not decrease the building total economizer capacity unless the system complies with either Section C403.2.6 C403.3.5 or C403.35.
+In addition, for existing mechanical cooling systems that do not comply with either Section C403.2.6 or C403.3, including both the individual System alterations or replacement shall comply with Table C503.4 when the individual cooling unit size limits and the total-building total capacity limits or units of all cooling equipment without economizer; other alterations shall comply with Table C503.4 do not comply with Sections C403.3.5 or C403.5.

-When space cooling equipment is replaced, controls shall comply with all requirements under Section C403.6C403.7.4 and related subsections or provide for integrated operation with economizer in accordance with Section C403.35.1.
+C503.4.4 Controls for cooling equipment replacement.
+When space cooling equipment is replaced, controls shall comply with all requirements under Section C403.6C403.3.5 and related subsections, or provide for integrated operation with economizer in accordance with and Section C403.35.1. for integrated economizer control.

+C503.4.5 Cooling equipment relocation.
 Existing equipment currently in use may be relocated within the same floor or same tenant space if removed and reinstalled within the same permit.